Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Available securities.
 What do you plan to trade?
 Most platforms offer access to stocks and ETFs, but if you’re seeking something a little more niche — like forex or crypto — your platform options may be limited.

 - Learning curve.
-Some platforms, like Wealthsimple Trade, were designed with the beginner investor in mind.
+Some platforms, like Wealthsimple, were designed with the beginner investor in mind.
 Others, like Interactive Brokers, are tough for newbies to navigate.

 - Customer support.
-If you’re new to trading, you may want to opt for a platform that offers robust, highly-rated customer service, like Qtrade Investor.
+If you’re new to trading, you may want to opt for a platform that offers robust, highly-rated customer service, like Qtrade Direct Investing.

 - Research tools.
 Experienced traders rely on sophisticated research tools to help inform their trades.
 If you anticipate making numerous trades, opt for a platform with powerful charting tools, like Scotia iTRADE.